 Some experts had anticipated this huge disruption would lead to price declines in even hot markets like Toronto and Vancouver, but so far, that hasn’t happened.

+What happens when mortgage rates go down?
+How do mortgage rates affect house prices?
 What does the future hold?
-We called upon four housing industry experts to make some short- and long-term predictions about Canadian real estate trends and mortgage rates.
+We called upon four housing industry experts to make some short- and long-term predictions about Canadian real estate trends and mortgage rates over time.

 Key takeaways from the report